Link to William and Mary Welcome Research Education Advisory Services Administration Resources News and Media Eastern Shore Laboratory

 The Kauffman Center was specifically designed to enhance and extend the work and facilities of VIMS' Aquaculture Genetics and Breeding Technology Center (ABC).
 ABC was established by the Virginia General Assembly in 1997 to explore and promote the development of aquaculture in the Commonwealth.

 The Kauffman Center significantly expands the scope of aquaculture research at VIMS by providing a facility that was specifically designed to hold both native and non-native species in quarantine.
-Initial use of the facility will focus on studies of the native oyster Crassostrea virginica and the non-native oyster C. ariakensis.
+Current use of the facility focuses on studies of the native oyster Crassostrea virginica.

 Construction of the $1.4 million Center was funded through a challenge grant by Boots and Jack Kauffman, with matching grants provided by Mr. Matthew T. Blackwood; the D. Keith Campbell Foundation for the Environment, Inc.; Mr. and Mrs. Weston F. Conley, Jr. and Family; Dominion; Mr. and Mrs. John P.D.
 Kauffman; The Elis Olsson Memorial Foundation; Mr. and Mrs. E. Claiborne Robins, Jr.; Mr. and Mrs. James E. Rogers; and the Smurfit-Stone Container Corporation.